Jet pack: Powerhouse Productions Rocketbelt

 More commonly known as "The Rocketman", Powerhouse Productions, owned and operated by Kinnie Gibson, manufactures the 30-second flying Rocketbelt (June 1994) and organizes Rocketbelt performances.
 Since 1983 Powerhouse Productions has performed show flights in over 40 countries such as the Carnival in Rio de Janeiro, Super Bowls, the Rose Parade, Daytona 500, and the Michael Jackson Dangerous World Tour, as well as many television shows including Walker, Texas Ranger, The Fall Guy and NCIS.
-Powerhouse Rocketbelt pilots include stuntman Kinnie Gibson and Dan Schlund.
+Powerhouse Rocketbelt pilots include stuntman Kinnie Gibson, Eric Scott and Dan Schlund.